Updated

 - No obligation to reimburse any other insurer for payments previously made for medical expenses under any other plan of insurance (including, without limitation, expenses paid by private health insurance or Medicare).

-5. Does my insurer have to offer Med Pay in Nevada?
+5. Does my insurer have to offer Med Pay?

-By law, all insurance companies offering motor vehicle insurance policies in the state of Nevada are required to offer optional Med Pay insurance with coverage of at least $1,000.1 However, most vehicle insurers offer Med Pay with higher limits.
+Yes.
+Nevada law under NRS 687B.145(3) requires all insurance companies offering motor vehicle insurance policies also to offer optional Med Pay insurance with coverage of at least $1,000.2 However, most vehicle insurers offer Med Pay with higher limits, sometimes as high as $100,000.